Skip to main content

 CPA Resources

-A bachelor’s degree at UC San Diego generally consists of 180 quarter units but the CBA requires 225 quarter units.
 Units can be completed prior to graduation or after graduation at another institution.*

-When planning to sit for the CPA exam, Rady strongly recommends scheduling an appointment with a Rady advisor by sending Rady a VAC message and utilizing two resources: (1) CPA Tip Sheet** and (2) Self-Assessment Excel File.
+When planning to sit for the CPA exam, Rady strongly recommends scheduling an appointment with a Rady advisor by sending Rady a VAC message and utilizing two resources: (1) CPA Tip Sheet*** and the (2) Self-Assessment Excel File.

 *Visit the Rady FAQ page under “Beyond Undergrad” for more information